junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Referred to the House Committee on Financial Services.
+- 2007-10-31 — Committee Consideration and Mark-up Session Held.
+- 2007-10-31 — Ordered to be Reported by Voice Vote.
+- 2007-11-13 — Considered under suspension of the rules. (consideration: CR H13544-13545)
+- 2007-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3703.
+- 2007-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-13 — Mr. Scott (GA) moved to suspend the rules and pass the bill.
+- 2007-11-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H13544)
+- 2007-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H13544)